diegogb/3D_Synthesis_based_on_Fine-grained_Parts/README.md

 4.1) To replicate the figures shown in our paper, run the script files called "FigN.m" to generate the 3D shapes (point cloud and mesh) for the corresponding figure.

+*NOTE: We do not include a script for Figure 12 center, since this figure shows a synthesized point cloud that is the same as the one shown in Fig 7(b).
+Likewise, we do not include the 3D meshes of Figure 1, since they are also presented in other figures of our article*

 4.2) To generate timing statistics: on matlab, run the following scripts:

 4.2.1) SynthesizeChairCollection_timings.m: to generate a .txt file with execution times for our input dataset of chairs.
 (This script will also synthesize a new collection of 3D chair models).